 - Proving that certain types of breast cancer do not need postoperative chemotherapy to achieve the same survival outcomes as chemotherapy

-Albert Einstein College of Medicine – Top Programs
+Notable Programs at Albert Einstein College of Medicine

 Albert Einstein College of Medicine: Enrollment, Acceptance, Tuition, and more

-There were 711 MD students, 160 PhD students, and 107 MD/PhD students enrolled for the 2018-2019 year at the Albert Einstein College of Medicine.
+In the 2018-2019 admissions cycle at Albert Einstein College of Medicine, 8,088 MD candidates applied, 1,030 were interviewed, and 183 enrolled.
 The class of 2023 is 54% female, and 12% of students self identify with groups that are underrepresented in medicine.
 There are 19 states represented, and 19% of the students in the class were born outside of the United States.
-Over 70% have a non-science major; at least 25% are musicians, vocalists, or dancers; and 22 are certified EMTs (emergency medical technicians).
+Almost 40% have a non-science major; at least 25% are musicians, vocalists, or dancers; and 22 are certified EMTs (emergency medical technicians).

-What is the acceptance rate for the Albert Einstein College of Medicine?
+What is the enrollment rate at Albert Einstein College of Medicine?

 How expensive is tuition at the Albert Einstein College of Medicine?